top of page

 Findlay:

-I realise the lack of finance.
+I realise a lack of finance.
 I realise that you have to run it, more or less, like a second-rate hotel to keep it open.
-But it's all very sad, I think, because what is important is the work that is to be done.
+But it's all very sad, I think, because what is important is the work that's to be done.

 Findlay:

-The power is waning, I'm told.
-But bless you, and I trust we'll have another chance to have a conversation.
-Perhaps some of these days you might bring some of your friends, and we might get down to some business and discuss things.
-[Laughter].
+I have to go, the power's waning, I'm told.
+But bless you, and I do trust, you know, we shall have another chance to have a conversation.
+Perhaps at some later date you might bring some of your friends, and we might get down to some business and discuss things.

 Anyway, Goodbye.